utep-cs-arch-classes/proj1-tok-menynexi/README.md

 Lab Project 1: Building a Tokenizer
 =======================================
-A related demo program is in directory "sortArgDemo".
+a related demo program is in directory "sortArgDemo".
 All encouraged to thorougly understand it before attempting this project.

 All work should be your own work.
 Please see the course website and syllabus for full details on the course's policy on academic honesty.